Mohan41204/S3-Static-Website-Hosting/README.md

 ```

 **Key Design Decision — Modular Terraform:**
-The infrastructure logic lives inside `module/`, making it reusable across multiple environments (dev, staging, prod).
-The root `main.tf` simply calls the module and passes in variables — keeping the root layer clean and the module self-contained.
+The infrastructure logic is implemented using a reusable Terraform module inside the module/ directory.
+The root main.tf calls this module and passes input variables, keeping the root configuration clean and maintainable.
+This structure also makes it easy to extend the setup for multiple environments in the future.

 ---